ocamllabs/ocamllabs-www/_posts/2017-03-03-DataboxLaunch.md

 layout: post
 author: gemmag
 category: Events
-tags: databox mirage personal data networking
+tags: databox mirage personal data networking events community outreach opensource
 ---

 We are working with the team behind the [DataBox](http://www.databoxproject.uk) project to host an open-source community launch in Cambridge this spring.